m-vokhm/Quadruple/README.md

 #### Motivation
-The main goal of the project was to provide the ability to perform calculations more accurately than the standard `double` allows, and at the same time to do them faster than the standard `BigDecimal` can do, that may be important for some resource-intensive scientific computing and simulations.
+The main goal of the project was to provide the ability to perform calculations more accurately than the standard `double` allows, and at the same time to do them faster than the standard `BigDecimal` can do.
+This ability may be important for some resource-intensive scientific computing and simulations.

-The results below are from an average performance machine with `Java 1.8.211` when calculating over arrays of random numbers with a size of 65,536 elements.
+The results below are from a mid-performance machine with `Java 1.8.211` when calculating over arrays of random numbers with a size of 65,536 elements.
 For measurements, the `SimpleJmhBench.java` utility included in the project was used.
-These numbers are not very useful on their own, but give an idea of ​​the performance of `Quadruple` versus `BigDecimal` whose accuracy is limited to 38 decimal digits, to make their precision comparable.
+These numbers are not very useful on their own, but give an idea of ​​the performance of `Quadruple` versus `BigDecimal`, whose accuracy is limited to 38 decimal digits, to make their precision comparable.

     Benchmark                        Mode  Cnt     Score     Error  Units   Q/BD ratio